What is LTM?

 The LTM income statement of a company is ordinarily compiled in full, but the two critical financial metrics in M&A tend to be:

-In particular, many transaction offer prices are based on a purchase multiple of EBITDA – hence, the widespread usage of calculating the LTM EBITDA.
+In particular, many transaction offer prices are based on a purchase multiple of EBITDA – hence, the widespread usage of the LTM EBITDA metric in M&A.

 The following steps are used to calculate a company’s LTM financial data:

-The formula for calculating a company’s last twelve months financials is as follows.
+The formula for calculating a company’s last twelve months financials (LTM) is as follows.

 The process of adding the period beyond the fiscal year ending date (and subtracting the matching period) is called the “stub period” adjustment.